jungg02/Data-Processing-GUI-for-Ailytics/README.md

 The application is built in Python using an Object-Oriented Programming (OOP) approach to ensure modularity, scalability, and ease of maintenance, and afterwards packaged into a standalone `.exe` using PyInstaller for convenient distribution.

+To run the application, simply run the main code "labelcheckerbot.py" or run the .exe file in the "dist" folder found here https://drive.google.com/drive/folders/1ea3fBITeq5qFsHKCfPHlWhO82J29yoLs?usp=sharing

 ## Features
 ### Data Insights
 - Get Summary – View the count of class instances in your dataset.